About Us

 If you have odor and standing water in your basement, DO NOT go into it.
 Electricity + Water = Danger.
 Visit our “Water in Your Basement?” page for next steps.

-What is a Trap?
 A trap is a U-shaped plumbing fixture designed to hold water, creating a barrier that prevents sewer gas odors from entering your home.
-At the same time, it allows wastewater to flow smoothly through your home’s plumbing system, into the local sewer system, and ultimately to the wastewater treatment plant.
+At the same time, it allows wastewater to flow smoothly through your home’s plumbing system, into the local sewer system, and ultimately to the wastewater treatment facility.
 Unused toilets and plumbing vent issues can also be sources of sewer gas in your home; a licensed plumber can assist with these concerns.
-If you check these common problem areas and you still notice odors, please contact us so we can investigate further.
+If you check these common problem areas and you still notice odors, please report an odor in the form below, so we can investigate further.

 Locate your floor drain, commonly found in basements, garages, or utility rooms if your home doesn't have a basement.
 In finished basements, floor drains might be hidden under carpeting.
 Some homes may even have multiple floor drains.
 Identifying where the odor is strongest can help pinpoint the location of the floor drain, especially if you have more than one.